 - Exotic Armour: Graviton Forfeit, Gemini Jester, or Gwisin Vest

-- Mods: Charged with Light is less relevant in PvP.
-Instead, slot targeting, handling, and reloading mods for your favoured weapons.
+- Mods: Targeting, handling, and reloading mods for your favoured weapons.

 In stark contrast to the PvE build, this set-up is all about using the Hunter’s enhanced mobility, penchant for invisibility, and gift for suppression and confusion to get the upper hand.
 A skilled Nightstalker is an absolute menace in game modes like Control and even Trials of Osiris.
 Suppression Grenades are great for messing with other Guardians, and Echo of Domineering maximises their effectiveness by boosting Mobility and reloading your current weapon after suppressing a target.
 Echo of Leeching triggers health regen after a melee kill, which is great if you find yourself in a close quarters encounter.
 Echo of Expulsion adds an explosive effect to your Void final blows, while Echo of Exchange refills grenade energy with melee kills.